theonize/Currier/Studies/Identity Crisis/Main.md

 From these come wisdom and aptitude that allow us to apply our nature to reality.

 This is why is it nonsense to say things like, "I am a natural-born leader."
-Leadership prowess may, very well, depend on natural charisma, intellect, and speech-quality but involves many other skills which can only be developed over time.
+Leadership prowess may, very well, depend on natural charisma, intellect, and speech-quality but involves many other skills which can only be developed through time and experience.
 When undeveloped people are thrust into leadership too soon because of their natural abilities they tend to flounder or mis-lead because they lack the wisdom and aptitude necessary for the job.

 This is also why it is nonsense to say, "I identify as <something>."